 After tests, the bleeding was diagnosed as proctitis, an inflammation of the lining of the rectum.
 It’s a known after-effect of radiotherapy, and happens when radiotherapy damages the veins so they struggle to heal.

-I was also on Warfarin for a heart condition called atrial fibrilliation, and to see if that would make a difference took myself was that with my doctor’s agreement.
+I was also on Warfarin for a heart condition called atrial fibrilliation, and to see if that would make a difference took myself off that with my doctor’s agreement.
 Although my bleeding halved, I still wanted to find a solution – and my GP didn’t seem to have one.

 Finding out about HBO